 Offer an Open Door at All Times

 Make sure you don’t shut yourself away from your teenagers, even if they are being horrors towards you.
-Maintain an open door policy and allow them to pop into your room and chat at any time.
+Maintain an open-door policy and allow them to pop into your room and chat at any time.
 Having an open and honest relationship with your children will help them to talk to you more, so try to be understanding and listen to all of their problems when they come to you for advice.

 Every parent is going to come across a moody teen at some point in their adult life, so it is always good to be prepared.
 Make sure you know how to deal with their anxieties and how to find solutions to their ongoing problems.
-As long as you have a kind and compassion heart towards them, you will both come out stronger in the end.
+As long as you have a kind and compassionate heart towards them, you will both come out stronger in the end.